Spatial Knowledge Graph-Guided Multimodal Synthesis: Introduction

 \section{Introduction}

-Despite significant advancements in Multimodal Large Language Models (MLLMs) \cite{zhao2023survey,yin2023survey} for visual processing tasks, a critical limitation persists in their ability to comprehend spatial relationships~\cite{rephrase,mmbench,embspatial,scaffolding,eyes_wide,empirical_analysis,Reefknot}. \citet{eyes_wide} observe that MLLMs often operate with ``eyes wide shut'', revealing fundamental deficiencies in visual-spatial comprehension even in state-of-the-art models.
+\IEEEPARstart{D}{espite} significant advancements in Multimodal Large Language Models (MLLMs) \cite{zhao2023survey,yin2023survey} for visual processing tasks, a critical limitation persists in their ability to comprehend spatial relationships\cite{rephrase,mmbench,embspatial,scaffolding,eyes_wide,empirical_analysis,Reefknot}.
+Recent studies demonstrate that even state-of-the-art MLLMs operate with ``eyes wide shut'' \cite{eyes_wide}, exhibiting fundamental deficiencies in visual-spatial comprehension.
+These models show marked inabilities to accurately estimate relative positions between objects, consistently fail in judging spatial distances, and possess a limited capacity for reasoning about the spatial relationships among multiple objects.
 This limitation underscores a significant gap between MLLMs and human capabilities, as humans inherently excel in tasks requiring spatial intelligence.

 To address this challenge, multimodal data synthesis offers a promising solution, requiring the generation of large-scale, spatially coherent multimodal data that accurately adheres to real-world constraints.
 A straightforward approach involves developing computational models (or world models) capable of generating continuous synthetic data \cite{embspatial, SAT, reasoningspacemultimodal}.
-However, this method is inefficient due to redundant data across scenarios and demands frequent model updates when environments change, leading to significant maintenance costs.
-Notably, human spatial intelligence stems from the brain's acquisition of spatial knowledge, which enables robust generalization through the application of cognitive frameworks \cite{hodges1999and, herweg2018spatial, peer2021structuring}.
+However, this method proves inefficient due to redundant data across scenarios and the need for frequent model updates when environments change, resulting in substantial high computational costs for environment updates.
+In contrast, human spatial intelligence stems from the acquisition of spatial knowledge by the brain, which allows robust generalization through the application of cognitive frameworks \cite{hodges1999and, herweg2018spatial, peer2021structuring}.
 This insight naturally leads to a new paradigm for multimodal data synthesis: \textbf{modeling spatial knowledge to guide the targeted generation of informative data}.
+Inspired by this insight, we introduce {\ourframework}, an innovative framework specifically designed to generate multimodal synthetic data for spatial understanding as illustrated in Figure~\ref{fig:intro}.
+The core idea is to leverage a specialized knowledge graph as a structured spatial representation to guide multimodal data generation.
+Specifically, we construct a Spatial KG (SKG) by employing GPT-4o to characterize objects and model their spatial relationships, thereby establishing a structured representation of spatial knowledge.
+The resulting SKG, which encodes object attributes and their spatial relationships, then serves as the key control mechanism in {\ourframework} to direct the generation of corresponding images and textual data.